 1. How Can I Tell If I’m Eligible for SSDI?

-- Will your medical issue last for at least 12 months or probably result in your death?
-If your doctor expects your symptoms to last for less than a year, the SSA will automatically deny your claim.
-Only people whose conditions force them to stop working for 12+ months can qualify for Michigan disability benefits through SSDI.
+• Will your medical issue last for at least 12 months or probably result in your death?
+If your doctor expects your symptoms to last less than a year, then the SSA will automatically deny your claim.
+Only people whose conditions force them to stop working for 12+ months can qualify for SSDI in Michigan.

 If you answered “yes” to these three questions, then apply for Michigan disability benefits through the SSDI program.